-The Department of Health and Safety is responsible to the chancellor of the University of Mississippi for compliance with and enforcement of U.S. Environmental Protection Agency (EPA) regulations; U.S. Department of Transportation (DOT) regulations; Mississippi Hazardous Waste Management (MHWM) regulations; Mississippi Department of Environmental Quality (MDEQ) regulations and Mississippi State Department of Health (MSDH) radiological regulations on UM’s Oxford campus.
+The Department of Environmental Health and Safety is responsible to the Chancellor of the University of Mississippi for compliance with and enforcement of U.S. Environmental Protection Agency (EPA) regulations; U.S. Department of Transportation (DOT) regulations; Mississippi Hazardous Waste Management (MHWM) regulations; Mississippi Department of Environmental Quality (MDEQ) regulations and Mississippi State Department of Health (MSDH) radiological regulations on UM’s Oxford campus.
 Specific responsibilities and authority are delineated under the items listed below.

 - Responsibility for control and disposal of all hazardous biological and chemical substances.

 - Authority to inspect all areas of the campus for violations of federal and state laws governing the safe use and disposal of all hazardous materials.

 - Authority to implement controls for the use and disposal of all hazardous materials.

 - Responsibility for providing safety information concerning hazardous materials to all university personnel.

 Responsibility for the duties assigned in the university’s Radiation Safety Manual, 1995 revised edition, and subsequent regulations imposed by MSDH under its broad license to the university.

 - The Department of Health and Safety will have the authority to enforce compliance with the regulations referenced in the university’s Biological, Chemical, Occupational and Radiological safety manuals and other applicable safety regulations for all segments of the Oxford campus.